eranws/brainfart/readme.md

 - bullets
 - bullet
 # usage:
 > why would you?
 ./fart.bash "your message here"
 ./fart.bash is now ./fart
+added